Is it a while since you picked up a Bible? Do you find yourself skimming scripture rather than diving into its depths?

 Can your prayer life sometimes feel a little flat?

-In this article Brother Aidan, a Benedictine monk at Mucknell Abbey, reveals how the ancient monastic practice of Lectio Divina can release a fresh sense of life and joy in your Bible reading and prayer times.
+In this article Brother Jonathan, a Benedictine monk at Mucknell Abbey, reveals how the ancient monastic practice of Lectio Divina can release a fresh sense of life and joy in your Bible reading and prayer times.

 Lectio Divina means ‘divine reading’ in Latin.
 It is a prayerful reading of scripture through which you can experience deep encounter and communion with God.